carpentries/amy/docs/users_guide/community_index.md

 ### Welcome Session

-If you signed in on the welcome session Etherpad, your participation will be recorded by our Instructor Training team.
+If you signed in on the [Welcome Session Etherpad](https://pad.carpentries.org/welcome-sessions-2024), your participation will be recorded by our Instructor Training team.

 ### Certificate